Nino-cunei/uruk/docs/transcription.md

 *   flags
 *   modifiers

-There are two kind of signs: numerals and ordinary.
+Graphemes may be repeated.
+Numerals are repeated quite often.

-### Numerals ###
+### Repeats ###

-Examples of a numerals:
+Examples of a repeats (the first three are numerals):

     2(N19)
     3(N57)#
     1(N24')
+    4(LAGAB~a)

-We store he number before the brackets in numeral in feature *repeat*.
-Within the brackets you find the *grapheme*, possibly augmented with *prime* and *variants*.
+We store he number before the brackets in a feature called *repeat*.
+Within the brackets you find the *grapheme*, possibly augmented with *prime* and *variants* and *modifiers*.

-After the closing bracket the numeral may be augmented with *flags* and *modifiers*.
+After the closing bracket the repeated grapheme may be augmented with *flags*.

 ### Ordinary signs ###